 - The Company will take advantage of the exemption allowing it not to restate comparative information for prior periods with respect to classification and measurement (including impairment) changes.
-Differences in the carrying amounts of financial assets and financial liabilities resulting from the adoption of IFRS 9 generally will generally be recognised in retained earnings and reserves as at 1 January 2021. - The following assessments have to be made on the basis of the facts and circumstances that exist at the date of initial application. - The determination of the business model within which a financial asset is held. - The designation and revocation of previous designations of certain financial assets and financial liabilities as measured at FVTPL. - The designation of certain investments in equity instruments not held for trading as at FVOCI.
+Differences in the carrying amounts of financial assets and financial liabilities resulting from the adoption of IFRS 9 will generally be recognised in retained earnings and reserves at transition to IFRS 9, when it becomes mandatory. - The following assessments have to be made on the basis of the facts and circumstances that exist at the date of initial application. - The determination of the business model within which a financial asset is held. - The designation and revocation of previous designations of certain financial assets and financial liabilities as measured at FVTPL. - The designation of certain investments in equity instruments not held for trading as at FVOCI.